yuki5155/django_sso_auth/README.md

 - create an account
 - build a project
-- generate API kEY and Secret
+- generate API KEY and Secret
 - set the callback url